unoplatform/uno.toolkit.ui/doc/controls/ExtendedSplashScreen.md

 ## Usage

-### SplashScreenPlatform
+### Specify platforms to display splash screen

-The following code snippet will only display the splash screen on Android and iOS.
+The following code snippet will only display the splash screen on Android and iOS by specifying a `SplashScreenPlatform` value for the `Platforms` property.

 ```xml
 <utu:ExtendedSplashScreen x:Name="Splash"